NaveenTayyebi/CFLO/README.md

 # CFLO

-Compressible-Flow is a package created for students to visualize one and two-dimensional compressible flow phenomena.
+CFLO is a package created for students to visualize one and two-dimensional compressible flow phenomena.

 ## Install Latest Release (v1.0.1)
 ```Bash